elizabethmyles/elizabethmyles.github.io/mailing-list.md

 ## Mailing List

-Sign up for my occasional newsletter and be the first to know about new releases, sales, and giveaways!
+Sign up and be the first to know about new releases, sales, and giveaways!
 I will never share or sell your information, and you will only hear from me if I have news or a special offer to announce.

 <form method="post" accept-charset="UTF-8" action="https://www.aweber.com/scripts/addlead.pl" target="_blank" style="width:55%; max-width:500px;" >
 <div style="display: none;">